The second expansion pack for The Sims that allows them to party (or Partay)

 Sims carving some turkey, which is buyable from buymode.
 When carving, sims will stand round and clap until its served.

 The dance floor, in the front of someone’s living room.
 Puts Dance Central to shame

-The costume trunk, ideal for themes parties.
+The costume trunk is ideal for theme parties.
 Available themes are Western, Disco, Toga

 Here sims are rocking the disco theme

 The buffet tables and the hireable caterer, sims can restock the table themselves at a cost of §20.
 A punchbowl can also be restocked.